PerezHz/HORIZONS.jl/README.md

 An interface to JPL [HORIZONS](https://ssd.jpl.nasa.gov/horizons) system and other Solar System Dynamics [APIs](https://ssd.jpl.nasa.gov/api.html) in
 [Julia](http://julialang.org).

+# Warning: breaking change

+**Starting from v0.4.0 HORIZONS.jl connects to JPL via a HTTP API.
+Previous versions used the telnet command line utility as an external dependency.
+This warning will be removed on the release of the next minor version (v0.5.0).**

 ## Authors

 - [Jorge A. Pérez Hernández](https://github.com/PerezHz),